anshu3769/Audio-Classification-using-Deep-Learning-Networks/README.md

 10. cd ..
 11. mkdir speechdata
 12. cd BDML
-Creating Dataset command -
+13. module load anaconda3/5.3.1
+14. conda env create -f requirements.yaml
+15. source activate speech
-python create_dataset.py ../data --out_path ../speechdata
+16. python create_dataset.py ../data --out_path ../speechdata
+17. python run.py --train_path ../speechdata/train/ --valid_path ../speechdata/valid --test_path ../speechdata/test

 We have run this project on NYU Prince server using Slurm batch script.

-1. Create environment using requiremnets.yaml
-conda env create -f requirements.yaml
+1. To run using that the above steps have to be used once to create the environment
+2. After first use steps 13, 14, 15 and 17 can run using the batch script provided

-2. Run the batch script
+3. Run the batch script
 sbatch runbatch.s

-On local
-make sure all requirements are installed - (torch, librosa, numpy) and run command

-python run.py --train_path <train_data_path> --valid_path <valid_data_path> --test_path <test_data_path>
+4. To change the configuration running changes can be made to batch script